2024 Venezuelan presidential election: Harassment and intimidation during primaries

 Pro-government militants tried to attack Machado during a 15 July campaign in Vargas and prevented a campaign rally in Petare the next day.
 On 22 July, Vente Venezuela denounced death threats to Machado by the National Liberation Army (ELN), a far-left Colombian guerrilla group, after her campaign headquarters in Táchira state were painted with messages of "death to María Corina" signed by the ELN.
 The group denied being the author of the threats.

 Venezuelan fact checking outlet Cazadores de Fake News published information relating to an operation to discredit Machado, carried out by a disinformation network which had formerly spread disinformation about Leopoldo López, Juan Guaidó and other opposition politicians.

 Henrique Capriles said he was physically assaulted in June by individuals associated with the ruling party.
 His followers said Chavistas attacked Capriles supporters at an August rally, which they said was the seventh aggression since 29 May.
 On 27 July, Popular Will denounced that Freddy Superlano's passport was confiscated by authorities at the Colombian border.
 Delsa Solórzano complained in August of death threats, including messages on social media such as "the collective forces of the ELN are going to kill you".

 On the morning of the 22 October primary, in Caracas, colectivos prevented the installation of a voting center and violence with a firearm was registered.
 Nuns denounced that voters were threatened by colectivos, and that a voting center had to be moved.
 Armed civilians entered a voting point and pointed at the coordinator, firing several shots.
-Motorcyclists threw a tear gas cannister in the vicinity of a voting center, and two men fired shots into the air at another voting center.
+Motorcyclists threw a tear gas canister in the vicinity of a voting center, and two men fired shots into the air at another voting center.

 The vice-president of the Regional Board of Monagas state, Dexcy Moya, denounced that colectivos shouted expletives and threats in several voting centers in Maturín.